dirtbags/pcapdb/README.md

 ## Firewall Notes
  - The Capture Nodes don't open any incoming ports for PcapDB, all communication is out to the Search Head.
  - Using IPtables or other system firewalls on the Capture Nodes is discouraged.
 Instead put them on a normally inaccessible network.
+They shouldn't generally have any ports open other than ssh.
  - The Search Head needs to be accessible by the Capture Nodes on ports 443, 5432 (postgres), and 25672 (rabbitmq).
    - It's ok to us IP tables on the Search Head (and will eventually be automatic)

 # Running the system
-If you installed anywhere except 'in place', the system should attempt to run itself via supervisord.
+If you installed anywhere except 'in place', the system should attempt to run itself via supervisord. __You'll have to restart some processes, as supervisord will have given up on them.__
  - The `supervisorctl` command can give you the status of the various components of the system.
 Capture has to be started manually from within the interface, so you shouldn't expect it to be running initially.
+ - The `capture_runner` process, however, should be running.
+From within supervisorctl,

  - The `core/runserver` and `core/runcelery` scripts will be helpful when not running the system in production.
  - Similarly, to run capture outside of production, use the capture_runner.py script: